getkyo/kyo/README.md

 We can still see the pure value (23) in the output, but now we can also see that it is a `Kyo`.
 This will work similarly for other unboxed types like `Maybe` and `Result` (see below).

 Note that `AsText` does not convert to string but to `Text`--an enriched `String` alternative provided and used internally by Kyo.
-Kyo methods for displaying strings all accept `Text` values.

-Converting values using `Text` directly can be cumbersome, however, so Kyo also provides a string interpolator to construct properly formatted strings automatically.
+Kyo methods for displaying strings all accept `Text` values (see `Console` and `Log`, below).
+Converting values using `Text` directly can be cumbersome, however, so Kyo also provides a string interpolator to construct properly formatted `Text`s automatically.
 To use this interpolater, prefix your interpolated strings with `txt` instead of `s`.

 ```scala
 import kyo.*